 INTRO: Natalie Choquette is a global phenomenon, a magnificent and passionate artist who brings joy and laughter to the world.
 The following three articles are like a journey that follows her career and family, for Natalie, a diva and opera comedienne, is also a mother and home-maker.

 The first story, written in 2003, is an introduction to her talent, family and life at home in Montreal between plane trips.
 In 2007 the subject turned to life changes, the importance of laughter, and her exciting new projects.
 More recently, in 2011, she was organizing herself.
 All the while, there are new shows and recordings, her daughters grow up, and family life moves on.

 These articles, here accompanied by videos, have previously been published as promotion for performances with both the Vancouver Island Symphony and the Central Valley Academy of Music in British Columbia.
 I hope you enjoy meeting Natalie Choquette, the woman behind the stage performer and recording artist, the human filled with compassion for all life, particularly for children everywhere.
 Natalie Choquette makes a difference in this world.

-Natalie Choquette performs "Je Veux Vivre" with Charles Dubois in The Diva and the Maestro
+Natalie Choquette performs "Je Veux Vivre" with Charles Dutois in The Diva and the Maestro